Hevy Music Festival

-Hevy Music Festival was a rock festival established by Claire Baker and James that took place annually near Folkestone, Kent, in the UK.
-It was originally held on 1 August 2009 on Folkestone seafront as a one-day festival with Feeder, Gary Numan and Ash as headliners.
+Hevy Music Festival was a rock festival established by Claire Baker and James Dutton that took place annually near Folkestone, Kent, in the UK.
+It was originally held on 1 August 2009 on Folkestone seafront as a one-day festival with Feeder, Gary Numan and Ash as headliners, with an unusual organisation between the two stages in which when one finished on the main stage, the band on the second stage would immediately begin their set.
+This stage looked like a burger van.
 In 2010 it moved to Port Lympne Wild Animal Park and grew to a weekend camping festival held from 6–8 August.
 The headline artists included Glassjaw, Gallows, Sepultura and the Subways, and the festival provided a variety of rock music genres including punk rock, alternative rock, hardcore punk and heavy metal along with extreme sports displays and state-of-the-art thrill rides.